-Fiesta de la Flor 2020 Officially Cancelled
+Fiesta de la Flor 2020 Officially Canceled

 Fiesta de la Flor has been officially canceled.
-The Quintanilla family, which handles the estate of the late Selina Quintanilla Perez, announced January 21 that the 5-year-old festival, which was previously held in Corpus Christi, will not be moving to another city after all.
+The Quintanilla family, which handles the estate of the late Selena Quintanilla Perez, announced January 21 that the 5-year-old festival, which was previously held in Corpus Christi, will not be moving to another city after all.

 The Tejana superstar’s family had hinted they might move the festival from the Coastal Bend to San Antonio.
 The event left Corpus Christi after a controversy over payment to the Quintanilla family.